Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 1. Mimansa and Vedanta

-2. Sankhya and Yoga Philosophy
+2. Sankhya and the Philosophy of Yoga

 3. Niaia and Vaisesika